Silodosin (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not use this medicine together with clarithromycin, itraconazole, ketoconazole, or ritonavir

 - Some medicines can affect how silodosin works.
 Tell your doctor if you are using any of the following:

 - Blood pressure (including diltiazem, verapamil)

 - Medicine to treat erectile dysfunction (including sildenafil, tadalafil)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have kidney disease, liver disease, low blood pressure, or a history of prostate cancer.
+- Tell your doctor if you have kidney disease, liver disease, low blood pressure, or prostate cancer.

 - This medicine may make you dizzy or lightheaded.
-Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Stand or sit up slowly if you feel dizzy, so you do not faint.

 Possible Side Effects While Using This Medicine: